hestiaAI/website.template/src/site/home/en/index.md

       [Read the article](https://www.heidi.news/innovation-solutions/l-annee-2022-sera-cruciale-pour-la-preservation-de-la-vie-privee)
-    title: They talk about it
-    url: ""
-    link_text: ""
-  - description: >-

       **alp ict**

       Platform for the promotion of information and digital technologies in Western Switzerland, alp ict has taken an interest in the activities of Hestia.ai and HestiaLabs in its November 2021 video newsletter.